-Our son learned that all he had to do was politely say, “No, thank you,” and since he was such a likeable kid, teachers and aides would allow him to sit out on things like gym class, art projects, and many other experiences.
+Our son learned that all he had to do was politely say, “No, thank you,” and since he was such a likable kid, teachers and aides would allow him to sit out on things like gym class, art projects, and many other experiences.

 On the other hand, my husband and I will often use some serious coercion to participate in new experiences that we know won’t hurt him and that he’ll likely enjoy if he just tried them.
-He has become more well rounded for it and has a larger set of life experiences than if he was able to spend his day saying “No, thank you.”
+He has become more well-rounded for it and has a larger set of life experiences than if he was able to spend his day saying, “No, thank you.”

 If you have a child with autism, what benefits would you add to this list?

 |Angie, a domestically-challenged writer and artist, is a homeschooling mom to three children.
 She writes about everything that happens in their lives between all the loads of laundry at Many Little Blessings.
 She is also the founder of The Homeschool Classroom, Catholic Mothers Online, and Just a Tiny Owl.|